 Ward: Hardhorn with Highcross

-Michael Vincent - Neighbourhood Services and Community Safety Portfolio Holder
+Michael Vincent - Health and Community Engagement Portfolio Holder

 Opposition - Labour

 Rob Fail - Leader of the Labour Group